If you have cellulite on your thighs, hips, butt, or arms, you already know the frustrating part:

 What Type of Device Works Best for Cellulite?

-Most cheap beauty tools look similar but may not deliver enough light intensity to make a difference.
+Most cheap beauty tools look similar in photos, but they may not deliver the same intensity, coverage, or treatment design used in studies.

 How Does Red Light Therapy Reduce Cellulite?